Cultivating Cannabis: Root Mass = Fruit Mass

-Start with the Right Container Size
+Start with the Right Container Size for Cannabis

 In relation to plant size, container size plays a significant role in root health.
 When your pot is over-sized for a young or small plant, it increases the risk of over-watering, deprives the roots of oxygen, and increases the possibility of problems like disease and pests.

 On the other hand, a small container with a large plant will result in your plant becoming root bound.
 This will cause your plants to have problems with water retention and nutrient uptake, which in turn will starve your plant.